Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Expected Time: 30 hours**

-This part of the artifact aims to answer RQ2 by producing Table II.
+This part of the artifact aims to answer RQ2 by reproducing Table II.
 By running GenSym and KLEE on the same Coreutils programs, we compare GenSym's performance with interpretation-based engines.
-We use two sets of configurations: (1) *short-running* configurations that have small symbolic inputs that will finish in minutes, and (2) *long-running* configurations that have large symbolic inputs and will timeout for 1hr.
+We use two sets of configurations: (1) *short-running* configurations that have small symbolic inputs that will finish in a few minutes, and (2) *long-running* configurations that have more symbolic inputs and will timeout for 1 hour.

 The result of *short-running* configurations correspond to the upper half of TABLE II, and *long-running* configurations correspond to the lower half of